ncoghlan/misc/notes/python3/questions_and_answers.rst

 python-dev has no intention of creating a 2.8 release that backports 2.x compatible features from the 3.x series.
-After you make it through the opening Monty Python references, you'll find the explanation that makes it unlikely than anyone else will take advantage of the "right to fork" implied by Python's liberal licensing model: we had very good reasons for going ahead with the creation of Python 3, and very good reasons for discontinuing the Python 2 series.
+After you make it through the opening Monty Python references, you'll find the explanation that makes it unlikely that anyone else will take advantage of the "right to fork" implied by Python's liberal licensing model: we had very good reasons for going ahead with the creation of Python 3, and very good reasons for discontinuing the Python 2 series.
 We didn't decide to disrupt